ulfalizer/Kconfiglib/README.md

 You might want to use the "speedy" option.
 See kconfigtest.py.

+Please tell me if you miss some API instead of digging into internals.
+The internal data structures and APIs, and dependency stuff in particular, are unlikely to be exactly what you want as a user (hence why they're internal :).

 The test suite failures for the following Blackfin defconfigs on e.g.
 Linux 3.7.0-rc8 are due to
 [a bug in the C implementation](https://lkml.org/lkml/2012/12/5/458):